 Foreign birds that we controlled this year:

-All our sightings of this month are saved in ornitho.lu
+All our sightings are registered by ornitho.lu

 Photos of this month

 Some photographers sent us their photos which we included into our report.

 All other photos are provided by Jim Schmitz.